-“Hoi!” from Rafael Willems, in beautiful Maastricht, my birthtown (some say it’s a city), where Dutch literature started with Henric van Veldeke – and, by the way, the € took off too.
-A few notes about learning the Dutch language.
+from Rafael Willems, in beautiful Maastricht, my birth town (some say it’s a city), where Dutch literature started with Henric van Veldeke – and, by the way, the € took off too.
+Here I plan to write a few notes about (learning) the Dutch language.

-That’s the most important tip you get.
+This is the most important tip you can get for learning languages.
 Dutch is no easy language, with its Germanic grammar.
 Expect to find more verbs at the end of a sentence than you would expect there!
+Look at this:

 The good news: reading and spelling are fairly easy.
 Plus: the Dutch are quite pragmatic, and I am too.
 And so is my teaching: no Double Dutch, but straightforward, helpful, classical education.
 Expect good explanation, effective exercises and lots of speaking and writing!